mercuryeater/proyecto-parejas/README.md

 ## This is a solution to the *proyecto parejas React* project of the Make It Real course.

 ## The challenge
-Create an front end page using React
+Create a front end page using React

 ## Screenshot
 ![print screen](./assets/print-screen.png)
 ## Our process
 ### Built with
+### Technologies:
+- React
+- Express
+- Git
 - Semantic markup using vscode editor
 - Express NodeJs using vs code
 - Postman